wallaclone/Wallababy-back/README.md

-# Wallacloneback
+# WallaBaby (backend)

-Wallacloneback is the backend application of Wallaclone, wallaclone is an applications that allows the users to buy and sell different products andmore different functionalities like a chat, profile...
+WallaBaby (backend) is the backend application of WallaBaby.
+WallaBaby is an applications that allows the users to buy and sell different products.

 ## Installation